CodeProSpecialist/Bull-Market-Advanced-Stock-Market-Trading-Robot-for-Alpaca/README.md

 or a fractional share of stock because when this program starts running, it needs at least 1 stock to save in the database to create a new database.
 That is just how databases work and there is really no other way around creating a new database with at least 1 stock symbol to add to the database.
+ A database needs to be created when this Stock Market Robot begins working to keep track of all of the stock position buying and selling.
+Thanks for understanding.
+Stocks can be purchased at the Alpaca website.
+This software is not affiliated or endorsed by Alpaca Securities, LLC This software does, however try to be a useful, profitable, and valuable stock market trading application.

 Make sure to not modify or edit the file named stocks.db because it is storing information to remember when the program is working.
 It is a professional database file.